-My practice explores internal worlds from the surface, tracing the experience of living in the female body, referencing a range of issues; femininity, ageing, the female experience of spirituality.
-Marks on paper are of the utmost importance here, I see lines, shapes and colours making representations of inner and outer worlds.
-I move from the figurative image to evocative impressions of, for instance, the skin.
-Over recent months, my works at times have become lighter more ethereal, making suggestions rather than statements.
+My art practice came into being in what I describe as my ‘Middle Ages’, having pursued a long career in social care also informs my approach. undertaking an art degree as a mature student, entering into a visually creative world with the breath of a young dynamic colleagues.
+My work explores internal worlds from the surface, tracing the experience of living referencing a range of issues; movement, femininity, ageing, Marks on paper are of the utmost importance here, I see lines, shapes and colours making representations of inner and outer worlds.
+I move from the figurative image to evocative impressions.
+At times, my works at times have become lighter more ethereal, making suggestions rather than statements.

-My work is informed by a female perspective, my interests include other ways artists incorporate their experience invoking political and social outcomes.The theoretical consideration of others is important to me for instance In the work of Mira Schor, artist, art historian and commentator.
-Blemishes can and do evoke humour and on occasion the carnivaleasque within my own work
+My work is informed by a female perspective, my interests include other ways artists incorporate their experience invoking political and social outcomes.The theoretical consideration of others is important to me for instance.
+In the work of Olivia Laing, and her theory around the potential of change, Mira Schor, artist, art historian and commentator.

 The blog on my website vivlm.com records my art journey, an artwork in itself.